AnthonyDeplanque/kill-ishizaka/README.md

 # kill-ishizaka

-this is a full refacto of the previous [Destroy Ishizaka](https://github.com/AnthonyDeplanque/Destroy-ishizaka-vercel) project
+this is a full _Work-In-Progress_ refacto of the previous [Destroy Ishizaka](https://github.com/AnthonyDeplanque/Destroy-ishizaka-vercel) project

+I've decided to recode it in typescript with my new knowledges

 # How to make it work ?

-_Make sure you have nodeJs and npm/yarn on your computer_
+_Make sure you have nodeJs and npm/yarn on your computer !!_

 clone the repo,